mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 Both the `nullable` and the `nullable.eager` DSL have a scope as the receiver, respectively an `arrow.core.continuations.NullableEagerEffectScope`and an `arrow.core.continuations.NullableEffectScope`.
 The library defines the `ensureNotNull` and the `bind` extension functions on these scopes.
 The `bind` function is just a wrapper to the same function defined in the `Optional` type that we'll see in the next section.

-Although nullable types offer a reasonable degree of compositionality and full support by the Kotlin language, there are some use cases when you can't use it to handle errors.
+Although nullable types offer a reasonable degree of compositionality and full support by the Kotlin language, there are some cases when you can't use it to handle errors.
 There are some domains where the `null` value is valid, and we can't use it to represent an error.
 Other times, we need to work with some external libraries that don't support nullable types, such as RxJava or the project Reactor.

 Fortunately, Kotlin and the Arrow library provide a lot of alternatives to handle errors functionally.
 Let's start with the `Option` type.